-Honors ChallengePrerequisites: Algebra II CCR or HonorsGrades: 11, 12Description: Honors Trigonometry includes a right triangular and a circular approach, curve sketching, identities, solving triangles, logarithms, and polar coordinates.
+Description: Pre-Calculus with Trigonometry Honors includes a right triangular and a circular approach, curve sketching, identities, solving triangles, logarithms, and polar coordinates.
 Trigonometry Honors is designed to be more rigorous with the intent of developing critical thinking skills by utilizing more abstract concepts.
 Higher level thinking processes will be reflected on various forms of assessment.
+This course may be eligible for Dual Enrollment credit.